moby/moby/docs/userguide/networking/work-with-networks.md

 Unlike `bridge` networks, `overlay` networks require some pre-existing conditions before you can create one.
 These conditions are:

 * Access to a key-value store.
-Engine supports Consul Etcd, and ZooKeeper (Distributed store) key-value stores.
+Engine supports Consul, Etcd, and ZooKeeper (Distributed store) key-value stores.
 * A cluster of hosts with connectivity to the key-value store.
 * A properly configured Engine `daemon` on each host in the swarm.